viniciustavanoferreira/powerbi-docs.pt-br/powerbi-docs/developer/visuals/launch-url.md

 }
 ```

-A classe `hidden` é definida em visual.Less para controlar a exibição do elemento.
+A classe *oculto* é definida no arquivo *visual.less* para controlar a exibição do elemento.